kedio-labs/olaki/README.md

 An `.editorconfig` file is also provided for IDEs compatible with that standard.

+### Compile TypeScript code to JavaScript

+`npm run build`

+### Extract device summaries and build public assets

+`npm run extract-device-summaries`

+If that command runs successfully, you should be able to open in your browser the file `public/index.html`

 ### CI / CD

 #### On pull request against the `main` branch